 - 3 cups diced leftover corned beef

-- Add the onions and cabbage and cook until softened, about 8 minutes.
+Add the onions and cabbage, cooking until the cabbage is wilted and the onions are soft, about 7-8 minutes.

 Add the potatoes, chicken broth, salt, pepper, celery salt and garlic powder to the pot.
 Stir and bring to simmer for 30 minutes, covered.

 Blend the soup using a stick blender, or let the soup cool and transfer to a regular blender.
 Blend until smooth.

 Add the cream and corned beef, heat until warmed through and test for seasonings.

 Garnish with sprouts if desired.